“The Art of Skillful Yoga Teaching with Banyan Gallagher”

 “Banyan has wonderful and precious knowledge to share; he swings seamlessly from the detailed, anatomic, and structural asana breakdown to a full submersion in yoga’s spiritual roots.
 From years of yoga practice and deep studies, and a humble, eloquent, and playful personality, he can distill workshops full of ease, thought provoking debates, and lots of smiles.” – Andrea, Studio Owner, Costa Rica

 “I had some of the deepest experiences in classes taught by Banyan.
 He has such a clear and deep understanding of tantric philosophy and presents it in very inspiring and authentic ways, so everybody gets it.
 I left the retreat feeling inspired as a yoga teacher, and I can’t wait to study with him again.
-He is a person with integrity and honesty who manages to keep lecture and class light and full of joy.” – Dagmar, Studio Owner, Switzerland
+He is a person with integrity and honesty who manages to keep lecture and class light and full of joy.” – Dagmar, Studio Owner, Germany

 This training will prepare and certify students to:

 – Teach an inspiring group vinyasa (breath-connected) yoga class in the yoga studio, gym, or corporate environment, with intelligent sequencing, precise adjustments, and clear focus.